 PPE and CE Certifications: What You Need to Know

-PPE, or personal protective equipment, is a phrase we’ve heard a lot this year – often referring to face masks, face shields and gloves.
+PPE, or personal protective equipment, is a phrase we’ve heard a lot in the last few years – often referring to face masks, face shields and gloves.
 However, earplugs, as tools to protect hearing in industrial workplaces, are also included under the umbrella of PPE.

 When it comes to hearing protection, there are plenty of products available that mitigate the damage loud noises can do to your hearing.
 But on an industrial scale, there are some requirements that must be met under EU law.

 The main thing you need to ensure is that the products you consider are CE Certified.
-This means the piece of equipment complies with all health and safety requirements under the PPE Regulation 2016.
+This means the piece of equipment complies with all health and safety requirements under the Personal Protective Equipment (PPE) Regulation (EU)2016/425.
 Manufacturers should have their PPE tested to ensure it complies with the regulations.
 If it does, it can be marked with CE Certification.

 What Are the Requirements of CE Certification?